This page was updated on Jan. 20, 2022.

 Remote conferencing instruction must be provided synchronously, which means two-way, real-time/live virtual instruction between teachers and students.
 The instruction cannot be concurrent, which means remote students must not be taught by a teacher who is also teaching in-person students at the same time.
 The individual providing remote conferencing instruction must meet the certification requirements to teach the content area.

-What if my school or district experiences low attendance due to COVID-19?
+attendance due to COVID-19?